 This article shows how to visualize a surface in SAS.
 You can use the SURFACEPLOTPARM statement in the Graph Template Language (GTL) to create a surface plot.
 But don't worry, you don't need to know anything about GTL: just copy the code in this article and replace the names of

-In the past few weeks, I have written two blogs on SG annotation and on saving and then modifying the graphs that analytical procedures produce: Modifying dynamic variables in ODS Graphics Annotating graphs from analytical PROCs Today, I finish this series with one more blog.
+In the past few weeks, I have written two posts on SG annotation and on saving and then modifying the graphs that analytical procedures produce: Modifying dynamic variables in ODS Graphics Annotating graphs from analytical PROCs Today, I finish this series with one more post.
 This one shows how you

 There are many ways to modify the graphs that SAS creates.
 Standard graph customization methods include template modification (which most people use to modify graphs that analytical procedures produce) and SG annotation (which most people use to modify graphs that procedures such as PROC SGPLOT produce).
 However, you can also